The Concept2 Model E Rowing Machine is an upgrade from the very popular “Model D” Rower.

 There are plenty of workout options.
 You can just start rowing, choose 1 of 5 preset workouts, or you can customize your own workout routine.

-- Fish game– The object of the game is to have your fish eat edible fish and to avoid the yucky fish.
+- Fish game– The object is to have your fish eat edible fish and to avoid the yucky fish.

 - You will learn how to modulate your intensity as varying intensity levels will move your fish to the right spots.

-- Darts– The object of the game is to score as many points as possible by throwing “darts”.
+- Darts– The object is to score as many points as possible by throwing “darts”.
 Darts are thrown when you complete a certain number of rows.

 - You earn points by remaining consistent with power output and stroke rate from your most recent strokes.